Kartik018/Concrete-Compressive-Strength-Prediction/README.md

 It predicts the Concrete Compressive Strength depending upon raw material

-The main objective of the project is to create a web application which takes some inputs from users and based on the information predicts the premium amount.
+The main objective of the project is to create a web application which takes some inputs from users and based on the information predicts the compressive strenght.

 A glance of the web application is furnished below: